noetl/noetl/documentation/docs/development/ai_agent_setup.md

 When onboarding with any AI coding assistant:
 1. Point your AI agent to `.github/ai-instructions.md`
 2. Reference the file when asking architecture questions
-3. Use the documented task commands for development workflows
+3. Use the documented `noetl` CLI commands for development workflows